-1. Temporary Suspension Policy/Procedure.
-If a student commits an act deemed threatening and/or dangerous to self or others, the Vice Provost, Associate Vice Provost, or Assistant Vice President for Campus and Auxiliary Services (or, in their absence, the Director or Student Activities and Programs or Director of Residential Services) can immediately effect a Temporary Suspension from the College and/or residence halls.
-The Temporary Suspension will be in writing and delivered to the student; it cannot be appealed.
-Such a suspension will be in effect until the student meets with the Vice Provost or designee, who will then decide whether to continue or lift the suspension in consultation with members of the Psychological Emergency Response Team (PERT) and outside authorities as deemed necessary.
+- 1. Temporary Suspension Policy/Procedure.
+If a student commits an act deemed threatening and/or dangerous, the Vice Provost, Associate Provost (or, in their absence, the Director of Student Affairs or Director of Residential Services) can immediately effect a Temporary Suspension from the College and/or residence halls.
+The Temporary Suspension will be in writing and delivered to the student; it can not be appealed.
+Such a suspension will be in effect until the student meets with the Vice Provost or designee, who will then decide whether to continue or lift the suspension in consultation with members of the Psychological Emergency Response Team (PERT) and others as appropriate.
 If a decision is made to lift the suspension, the student will receive written permission to return to class and/or the residence halls.
-If the student is not permitted to return to the College, procedures for Involuntary Withdrawal will be followed.
-If the student is not allowed to return to the residence halls, his/her emergency contact will be notified.

-2. Involuntary Withdrawal.
-The College may discontinue the enrollment of a student whose conduct prevents safe and successful participation in his or her academic program, impedes the work of other students, faculty, or administrative staff, or threaten the safety or well-being of others.
+If the student is not permitted to return to the College, the student will be involuntarily withdrawn from courses.
+If the student is not allowed to return to the residence halls, his/her emergency contact will be notified. - 2.
+Involuntary Withdrawal.
+The College may discontinue the enrollment of a student whose conduct prevents safe and successful participation in his or her academic program, impedes the work of other students, faculty, or administrative staff, or threaten the safety or well-being of self or others.
 This decision shall be made by the Vice Provost in consultation with PERT and others as deemed appropriate.
-The student will not be eligible to re-enroll until the Conditions for Continuance as a Student have been met.
+The student will not be eligible to re-enroll until the Conditions for Continuance as a student have been met.
 An involuntary withdrawal may be appealed.
 A student who wishes to appeal this decision must submit the appeal in writing to the President's office within five (5) business days of the decision.
 The President's office will review the appeal and provide the final decision to the student within seven (7) business days of receipt.
-There is no further appeal of the President's decision.

-3. Conditions for Continuance as a Student.
-An individual who has committed an act deemed threatening and/or dangerous to self or others will be required to meet certain requirements before being permitted to return to the College, including a recommendation for readmission or continuance by a qualified mental health professional.
+There is no further appeal of the President's decision. - 3.
+Conditions for Continuance as a Student.
+An individual who has committed an act deemed threatening and/or dangerous will be required to meet certain requirements before being permitted to return to the College, including a recommendation for readmission or continuance by a qualified mental health professional.
 The student may also be required to enter into a behavioral contract to establish conditions under which that student may continue or resume enrollment at TC.
 Conditions may include reduced schedule loads or maintenance counseling with a member of the University Counseling Center licensed professional staff.
 Final readmission authority for a re-entering student rests with the Vice Provost, in consultation with PERT, others as deemed appropriate, and appropriate faculty member(s) who will meet to review the requested documents, establish any conditions and render their opinion to the Provost.
 The College reserves the right to require administrative evaluations with subsequent recommendations from Columbia University Counseling and Psychological Service (CU/CPS).
 In the case of an attempted or threatened suicide, PERT will respond in compliance with the Student Suicide Threat Response Policy and in consultation with CU/CPS or others as appropriate.